 After a leisurely breakfast, I returned to Byward Market to buy a few things I’d seen yesterday but hadn’t wanted to carry around all day.
 I also checked with reception that all three of us were in the same room.

 The hostel offers a tour at 11am of the jail.
 About 25 of us followed our guide on a sobering visit to the cells as well as solitary confinement, death row, and the gallows.
-Only three people were hung in this jail, and doors could be opened to allow for public viewing.
+Only three people were hanged in this jail, and doors could be opened to allow for public viewing.

 Many more died because the building was also used as a quarantine facility.
 Disease could spread rapidly through such a packed facility.
 Women and children were also held here.
 Boys stayed with the women until they were 12 years old, and then they were moved in with the adult men.